Should I buy peat-free compost?

 Composted bark is typically made from the bark of conifers felled for timber.
 It's mostly sourced in the UK and is a by-product that wouldn't be used otherwise.
 It's milled to small pieces and often mixed with wood fibre and coir to grow plants.

-Coir holds water well, but it doesn't hold it as evenly as peat.
-The surface can be dry, but there can still be a good amount of water held further down the pot.
-To avoid problems of over-watering, it's best to water little and often.
+- Water little and often.
 Judging when to water again can be tricky, but it's best to pick up the pot where possible.
 Pots that need watering will be much lighter than pots that still contain a good amount of water.
-You will quickly learn to judge which need water and which do not.

-It's also important not to compress coir when you plant.
+- Don't compress coir when you plant.
 Instead of firming in, overfill the pot and then tap it a few times on the workbench to settle the material, then water to further settle the contents.
 You may have to hold cuttings, plug plants and seedlings close to the top of the pot while you do this to prevent them from being planted too deeply.
-Wrap your hand around the pot while you hold the young plant between your thumb and forefinger and then use your other hand to tap the pot on the bench.